Thsuva/MiRo-Project12a/README.md

 ## Architecture of the System

-The whole project has been thought as a state machine that handles the complex behaviour of MiRo robot.
+The majority of the project has been thought as a state machine that handles the complex behaviour of MiRo robot.
 The structure of the state machine is shown in the following UML.

 ![](https://github.com/Thsuva/MiRo-Project12a/blob/state_machine/docs/StateMachine.jpg)